 The pain of shin splints is caused by irritation and swelling of the muscles, tendons, and bones in the lower leg.

 Shin splints are an overuse injury.
-They happen because someone does the same movement over and over again (for example, running).
-They also can happen if a person makes a sudden change in an exercise routine, such as exercising more often or making the workouts more intense, introducing hills too quickly, or a change in running surface.
+They also can happen if a person makes a sudden change in an exercise routine, such as exercising more often, making the workouts more intense, introducing hills too quickly, or a change in running surface.

 Who Gets Shin Splints?

-Shin splints happen in people who do high-impact activities or ones with frequent stops and starts, such as running, jumping, basketball, football, soccer, and dancing.
+Shin splints tend to happen in people who do high-impact activities or ones with frequent stops and starts, such as running, jumping, basketball, football, soccer, and dancing.

 Some things make it more likely that someone will get shin splints, such as: